WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 ## Post-Install-Notes
 - You must never disable the DNS otherwise your apps will get revoked almost instantly
 - Don't exit ESign while the app is being signed
 - Don't use Cowabunga Lite otherwise the DNS will disappear!
-There is a workaround, i'll make s guide soon
+There is a workaround, i'll make a guide soon

 ## Downloads
 [WhySooooFurious DNS Blocker](https://shorturl.at/fwIJk)